 In the Token field, type the API Key

 (OPTIONAL) Check Use Network Proxy to access the sandbox appliance through the ATP network proxy

-(OPTIONAL) Check "Validate Server Certificate" and navigate to the server certificate from the CAS/MA NOTE: A certificate obtained from sandbox appliance should contain a chain of certificates, not just the leaf certificate.
+(OPTIONAL) Check "Validate Server Certificate" and navigate to the server certificate from the CAS/MA NOTE: A certificate that is obtained from sandbox appliance should contain a chain of certificates, not only the leaf certificate.
 SEDR can also accept a self-signed cert from the sandbox server.